codeorelse/formagical.JS/README.md

 - User enters a certain form element (focus)
 - User leaves a certain form element (unfocus)
 - User starts typing in an certain element (input and textarea only)
-- Users changes the selection of a certain form element (dropdown , radiobutton and checkbox only)
+- Users changes the selection of a certain form element (dropdown, radiobutton and checkbox only)
 - Users pauses typing and continues
 - User submits form